 Notes:

-The larger petal tip 125 works well with this technique also.
-For this cake, we wanted to go with the more delicate look of the 104.
+The larger petal tip 125 should work for this technique also.
+We wanted to go with the more delicate, lighter look of the 104.

 Demonstrated here is wide end to R (against cake) and loops counter-clockwise, beginning at 6 o'clock,